Resident Evil 9: Requiem vs Silent Hill f

 Key differences

-Two separate campaigns for Leon and Grace with distinct playstyles and storylines.
+Two separate campaigns for Leon and Grace offer distinct playstyles and perspectives on the horror.

-Weak melee and dodge mechanics; combat is the franchise's known weak point.
+Prioritizes psychological horror with weaker combat, as melee and dodge are the franchise's weak point.

 Which one is for you?